Health-Education-England/hee-prototypes/tests/README.md

 The concept behind [BackstopJS](https://garris.github.io/BackstopJS/) is fairly simple:

 1. Backstop takes initial reference screenshots of your website
-2. Backstop tests are by a developer after a change to the code is made
+2. Backstop tests are run by a developer after any changes are made
 3. Backstop takes new screenshots of your website
-4. Backstop compares the reference screenshots again the new screenshots
+4. Backstop compares the reference screenshots against the new screenshots
 5. Any differences are flagged by Backstop in a report
-6. If the changes are intentional developers then approve the new screenshot containing the changes
+6. If the changes are intentional developers then approve the changes via Backstop

 ### Running Backstop tests